Austin and the Texas Hill Country

 The Heritage Museum of the Texas Hill Country

 Located at 4831 FM 2673 in Canyon Lake.
 Open Wednesday to Sunday from noon to 4 p.m.
-Adult admission is $7.00 and kids (4 to 12) are $5.
+Adult admission is $7.00, and kids (4 to 12) are $5.

-Don’t Call Them Dinosaurs
+Don’t Call Mammoths Dinosaurs

 In Texas, glaciers didn’t cover the land during the ice age.
 Columbian Mammoths, Texas natives, were the larger and less furry of the North American species.
-The more popular species, the woolly mammoths lived further north.
+The more popular species, the woolly mammoths, lived further north.

 About 65,000 years ago, a nursery herd of mammoths died in the ravine.
-Adult females along with their young might have gotten caught in a flash flood.
+Adult females, along with their young, might have gotten caught in a flash flood.
 This area also trapped other prehistoric animals in the mud, preserving them.

 In 1978, Paul Barron and Eddie Bufkin, both in their early 20s, stumbled upon a bone sticking out of the ground.
 Digging it up, they took their find to nearby Baylor University.
-Soon after a discovery dig was organized.
+Soon after, a discovery dig was organized.
 During the dig, some of the bones were encased in plaster jackets and moved to Baylor University for further study.
-Other discoveries were left in situ, or in place in the creekbed.
+Other discoveries were left in situ or in place in the creekbed.

 Guide to Texas Swimming Holes